Intelligent-Mirror-IM/Back-end-Server-side-PI-/MOBILE_API_DOCUMENTATION.md

 **POST /ask-maia**

-Sends a prompt to Maia AI via Socket.io and returns the generated response.
+Sends a prompt to Maia AI and returns the generated response.

 - **Authentication Required**: Yes
 - **Request Body**: